Who is this program for?

 Please visit our Student Computing Policies page to find the most up-to-date policies.

 For more information please visit our Tuition and Fees page.

 Who is responsible for the program?

-As Program Director, Dr. Josh Peterson will be responsible for the program.
-All of the educational programs within the Department of Biomedical Informatics (DBMI) are under the oversight of Dr. Cindy Gadd, Vice-Chair of Education.
+As Program Director, Dr. Scott Nelson will be responsible for the program.
+All of the educational programs within the Department of Biomedical Informatics (DBMI) are under the oversight of the DBMI Vice-Chair of Education.
 Teaching faculty are drawn from primary and secondary DBMI faculty with contributions from faculty within other Schools and Clinical Departments within Vanderbilt University Medical Center.